cemheren/infinite/README.md

 2. Dropbox is expensive :(.
 I want a place to store my files longer term.
 With Azure storage archive tier 100GB data costs < 0.2$ per month.
 3. Learning FUSE.

+# how
+Fill-in your Azure storage credentials in the beginning of azurefiles.py.
+Create mount and cache folders whereever in your filesystem.
+Run the azurefiles.py with mount and cache folder arguments.
+> mkdir mount
+> mkdir cache
+> sudo python3 azurefiles.py cache mount

 # notes
 This project is not affiliated with Microsoft or Azure.
 It's by any means not supported officially.